Caroline era: Religion

 Regardless of religious doctrine or political belief, the vast majority in all three kingdoms believed a 'well-ordered' monarchy was divinely mandated.
 They disagreed on what 'well-ordered' meant, and who held ultimate authority in clerical affairs.
-Episcopalians generally supported a church governed by bishops, appointed by, and answerable to, the king; Puritans believed he was answerable to the leaders of the church, appointed by their congregations.
+Episcopalians generally supported a church governed by bishops, appointed by, and answerable to, the king; Puritans tended to believe that church leaders should be appointed by their congregations.

 The Caroline period was one of intense debate over religious practice and liturgy.
 While the Church of Scotland, or kirk, was overwhelmingly Presbyterian, the position in England was more complex.
 'Puritan' was a general term for anyone who wanted to reform, or 'purify', the Church of England, and contained many different sects.
 Presbyterians were the most prominent, particularly in Parliament, but there were many others, such as Congregationalists, often grouped together as Independents.
 Close links between religion and politics added further complexity; bishops sat in the House of Lords, where they often blocked Parliamentary legislation.

 Although Charles was firmly Protestant, even among those who supported Episcopalianism, many opposed the High church rituals he sought to impose in England and Scotland.
 Often seen as essentially Catholic, these caused widespread suspicion and mistrust.
 Genuinely felt, there were a number of reasons for this; first, close links between 17th century religion and politics meant alterations in one were often viewed as implying alterations in the other.
-Second, in a period dominated by the Thirty Years War, it reflected concerns Charles was failing to support Protestant Europe, when it was under threat from Catholic powers.
+Second, in a period dominated by the Thirty Years' War, it reflected concerns Charles was failing to support Protestant Europe, when it was under threat from Catholic powers.

 Charles worked closely with Archbishop William Laud (1573–1645) on remodelling the church, including preparation of a new Book of Common Prayer.
 Historians Kevin Sharpe and Julian Davies suggest Charles was the prime instigator of religious change, with Laud ensuring the appointment of key supporters, such as Roger Maynwaring and Robert Sibthorpe.

 Scottish resistance to Caroline reforms ended with the 1639 and 1640 Bishops Wars, which expelled bishops from the kirk, and established a Covenanter government.
 Following the 1643 Solemn League and Covenant, the English and Scots set up the Westminster Assembly, intending to create a unified, Presbyterian church of England and Scotland.
 However, it soon became clear such a proposal would not be approved, even by the Puritan dominated Long Parliament, and it was abandoned in 1647.